 The product is stable.

 of Instability: Excess

-heat, incompatible materials, moisture
+heat, combustible materials, other incompatible materials, light

 with various substances: Reactive

-Remarks on Reactivity:
+Remarks on Reactivity: Sensitive

-sensitive Hygroscopic; keep container tightly closed.
-Also incompatible with
+to light.
+Hygroscopic; keep container tightly closed.

 Remarks on Corrosivity: Not